“♪ We’re the D-Day Dodgers, out in Italy,

 A brief overview of the campaigns in North Africa and the Middle East

 The Germans eventually sent the Afrika Korps, under General Erwin Rommel, to reinforce their Italian allies in Africa.
 Thus, the British felt it to be a good idea to fight the Germans in Africa instead, rather than invading France at that stage of the war.
 Time does not permit me to cover all of the details of these complicated North African campaigns, but suffice it to say that things went back and forth, as the various European powers fought for control of the region.
 For example, Italy soon lost its “Italian East Africa” colony in 1941, and then lost its “Italian Libya” colony in 1943.
 They also lost their protectorate in Albania in 1943.
 There was also fighting in East Africa more generally, and in French Equatorial Africa.
 To a lesser extent, there was also fighting in the Muslim Middle East – something that has often been forgotten, in regards to the Second World War.
 In part, it was fought by some elements of the British Empire that were a bit closer to the Middle East.
 That is, it was fought by groups like the Australians, the New Zealanders, and certain pro-British troops from India.
 But many of these troops were later withdrawn, when Imperial Japan later declared war on the British Empire.
 (More about that here.)
 The war had suddenly gotten closer to home for Australia, New Zealand, and India.
 Thus, although they continued to have troops in the Middle East and North Africa, many were instead sent to the India-China-Burma theater, and to the Pacific theater (closer to home for Australia and New Zealand).
 For the British, though, the fighting in North Africa continued to be the greatest priority on land at that time, although they also sent some troops to fight the Japanese as well.
 The events in the Pacific thus brought a new enemy for the British (namely, the Japanese), but they also brought a new ally: namely, the United States.
 The tide of the North African campaigns began to turn somewhat when the Americans entered the war, despite initial setbacks when the Americans got their butts kicked, at places like Kasserine Pass.
 Canada, it should be noted, did not participate in either the Middle Eastern or North African theaters of the war.
-However, they more than made up for it with their role in the upcoming Italian campaign, which began soon afterwards in 1943.
+However, they more than made up for this with their role in the upcoming Italian campaign, which began soon afterwards in 1943.
 The North African and Middle Eastern conflicts were basically over by that point, and the war in the Mediterranean now moved to Sicily and the Italian Peninsula instead.

 Australian troops occupy a front line position at Tobruk – Libya, 1941